Azure/RAI-vNext-Preview/docs/Setup.md

 ### Pre-requisites

 1. AzureML Workspace with a compute cluster.
 We strongly recommend using an existing test or sandbox Workspace or creating a new Workspace because the private preview bits can have bugs.
 DO NOT TRY THE PREVIEW ON A WORKSPACE WITH PRODUCTION ASSETS.
-2. If you do not have the Azure CLI installed, follow the installation instructions at https://docs.microsoft.com/cli/azure/install-azure-cli.
+2. If you do not have the Azure CLI installed, [follow the installation instructions](https://docs.microsoft.com/cli/azure/install-azure-cli).
 2.15 is the minimum version your need.
 Check the version with az version.
-You can use Azure Cloud Shell which has Azure CLI pre-installed: https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart.
+You can use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart) which has Azure CLI pre-installed.
-3. Once the CLI is installed, add the CLI v2 bits here https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli
+3. Once the CLI is installed, [add the CLI v2 bits here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli)
 4. Set your environment variables such as workspace, region, and subscription ID that you would like to work in.
 ```powershell
 az account set -s "<YOUR_SUBSCRIPTION_NAME_OR_ID>"